zhangyaoxing/x-ray/README.md

 Besides, you can use environment variables to control some behaviors:
 - `ENV`: `development` will change the following behaviors:
   - Formatted the output JSON for for easier reading.
-  - The output will not create new folder for each run but overwrite the same files.
+  - The output will not create a new folder for each run but overwrite the same files.
 - `LOG_LEVEL`: Can be `DEBUG`, `ERROR` or `INFO` (default).